pernambucano/frevo-on-rails-rswag-tutorial/README.md

     end
 ```

-First of all, we import the swagger_helper.
+At the very first line, we import the swagger_helper.
 This is a config file created by rswag, and creates the basic structure for our swagger.yaml.

 What is this swagger.yaml  I'm talking about?
 Well, it is the document that follows the OpenApi Standards.
 It is the specifications for your api, the contract between you, the creator, and all your users.
 It is also possible to create a beautiful Rest Client UI with it.
 We will talk more about this later.